Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-16-large-tensorflow-datasets-my-librispeech-journey.md

 gcsfuse general-304503 ~/general-304503
 ```

 After mounting I found that I could not interact with the files in the bucket.
-I needed to change the storage API permissions in the compute engine from Read Only to Full
+I needed to change the storage API permissions in the compute engine from Read Only to Full:

 ![image2](/assets/images/2021-02-16-large-tensorflow-datasets-my-librispeech-journey/image2.jpg)